How to Decorate With an Area Rug Over Carpet

 Keep It Low Over Longer Fibers

 You can add complexity to your standard carpeting with a flatweave natural fiber rug, whether it’s made from grainy jute or smooth silk.
 Fresh texture over nubby loops makes for an instant design statement.
-This graphic contrast creates a much more visually intriguing space.
+The graphic contrast between wall-to-wall carpet and a coarsely woven rug creates a much more visually intriguing space.

 This look works best in rooms where you don’t spend much time barefoot, like a study or home office.
 These types of rooms don’t need a durable rug fiber, so you can focus 100 percent on style.

 Lock Down Rug Layers With Heavy Furniture

 When you’re decorating with an area rug over carpet, it’s important to make sure your rug is weighed down so it doesn’t create folds and become a tripping hazard.
 The same also goes for transitional runner rugs in your carpeted hallway.
 A thinner rug is less likely to bunch up and form bumps, but you can also help keep an area rug in place on top of carpet with a rug pad or heavy furniture.
 Either way, you’ll appreciate the stability when you’re carrying a serving tray full of goodies or rolling an office chair across the space.